 1. Agile Squads

-Definition: A way to organize people with different skill sets and functions around one product or problem.
+Definition: A way to organize people with multiple skill sets and functions around one product or problem.

 2. Complex Adaptive Systems

-Definition: “A complex adaptive system is a “complex macroscopic collection” of relatively “similar and partially connected micro-structures” formed in order to adapt to the changing environment and increase its survivability as a macro-structure”. — via Wikipedia
+Definition: “A complex adaptive system is a collection of relatively similar and partially connected structures formed in order to adapt to the changing environment and increase its survivability as a macro-structure”. — via Wikipedia

 3. Future Of Work